- How Does Windsurfing Affect the Environment? (+ 8 Practical Tips) - June 28, 2020

 If you own a few in different sizes, you will be choosing the one that is best for the conditions.
 High wind will call for a smaller sail, while light wind will demand that you rig larger.

-If you only own one sail, learn more about downhauling and how it can affect the use of the sail.
+If you only own one sail, I highly recommend you learn more about downhauling and how it can increase the usable range of your sail.

 Before you buy a sail, discuss your size and needs with the shop you are buying from, as a 5.5 m² might be a fine all-around sail for some but might not be right for you.

-A bigger sailor might choose a 6.5 m² sail in light winds, while a small person might get the same kind of ride with a smaller sail.
+A heavier sailor might choose a 6.5 m² sail in medium-light winds, while a small person might get the same kind of ride with a much smaller sail.

-It will take more sail to power up a board of a heavy weight sailor as opposed to another sailor with a small light weight frame, when the winds are lighter.
+It will take a bigger sail to power up a board of a heavy weight sailor as opposed to a lighter sailor.

 In stronger wind, however, a heavier and/or stronger sailor is able to manage a bigger sail than a smaller person, using their strength and weight within the harness to balance against the force of the wind.